-As a result of our school-wide health & wellness initiative, we are now offering a number of birthday party options:
+As a result of our school-wide health & wellness initiative, we are now offering a number of birthday party options as an alternative to celebrating with food:

-- Students may now choose to have a Physical Education birthday party in lieu of a classroom celebration. - Parents can read a book to the class and donate the book to the classroom library. - Parents may also bring in an activity allowing the whole class to participate. - Parents are encouraged to bring in a healthy snack in lieu of the conventional cupcake.
+- Students may now choose to have a Physical Education birthday party in lieu of a classroom celebration. - Parents can read a book to the class and donate the book to the classroom library. - Parents may also bring in an activity allowing the whole class to participate.